bartczernicki/AzureOpenAILogProbs/README.md

    * It outputs a table of the Brier Scores for each of the questions and the average Brier Score for all the questions.
    * Averaging Brier scores can tell us a great deal about the overall performance accuracy of the model.
 Average Brier Scores of 0.1 or lower are excellent, 0.1-0.2 are superior, 0.2-0.3 are adequate, and 0.2-0.35 are acceptable, and finally average Brier scores above 0.35 illustrate the overall model performance is poor.

 Brier scores will vary depending on the model capabilities, the prompt, and the context of the question.
-Keeping the prompt and context the same, one can compare model accuracy performance.
+Keeping the prompt and context the same, one can compare overall model accuracy performance.
 Note the Brier scores below comparing GPT-4 and GPT-35 (Turbo) models.
-The GPT-4-0125 model has a lower Brier score, which means it is more accurate in predicting the probability of the answer response.
+The GPT-4-0125 model has a lower Brier score, which means it is more accurate in predicting the probability of the correct answer response.
-In fact, the GPT-4-0125 correctly arrived at the final answer 100% of the time, whereas the GPT-35 (Turbo) model only matched the expected answer (if there is enough info in the context to answer the question) ~50% of the time.
+In fact, the GPT-4-0125 correctly arrived at the final answer 100% of the time, whereas the GPT-35 (Turbo) model only matched the expected answer (if there is enough info in the context to answer the question) ~75% of the time.

 Example Output:
 ![Azure OpenAI Log Probs - Calculated Brier Scores - GPT-4](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/AzureLogProbs-CalculatedBrierScores-GPT4-0125Preview.png)